M-ID 501 - Fundamentals

 6 cr. hrs

-The student enrolled in the 6-week Integumentary and Musculoskeletal block will learn about the normal structure and function of the integumentary and musculoskeletal systems, and naturally progress to recognize the etiology and manifestations of pathologic conditions of these two systems.
-Students will actively apply basic knowledge about the human body through dissection, virtual histology, small group interactions, and dynamic lectures.
-This course is designed to prepare the student for real-life patient encounters, subsequent to mastery of surface anatomy and physical examination skills.
-Basic scientists and clinician educators will work together to bring the requisite baseline fundamental knowledge into the clinical practice of medicine.
+This block focuses on the normal structure and function of the integumentary and musculoskeletal systems, and the recognition of the etiology and manifestations of pathologic conditions of these two systems.
+Students actively apply basic knowledge about the human body through dissection, virtual histology, small group interactions, and dynamic lectures.
+This course is designed to prepare the student for real-life patient encounters, including enhancement of physical examination skills through mastery of surface anatomy.

 M-ID 505 - Circulatory